SohiniRC-bit/Churn_Analytics_Project/Customer Churn Analysis/data/README_Customer_Churn_Analysis.md

 ## 📌 Key Business Insights

 - Customers with month-to-month contracts are more likely to churn.
-- High churn is observed in customers with fiber optic internet.
+- High churn is observed in customers with fibre-optic internet.
 - Longer tenure generally results in lower churn probability.
-- Additional services like OnlineBackup or StreamingTV impact churn trends.
+- Additional services like OnlineBackup or Streamingtv impact churn trends.

 ---